-In order to be effective at reducing complacency in the workplace or for that matter at home and on the road we first need to understand how it fits into the whole at risk behavioral model.
-Then, after we understand how at risk behavior is often encouraged and supported, we can start to chip away at complacency and help with the challenge of not only having a safe and healthy workplace but also have employees who have the skills and motivation to work safely.
-The "at risk" behavioral model consists of six parts: Types of at risk behavior, sources of unexpected events, critical errors leading to injury, states of being contributing to errors, hazard awareness and finally "Critical Error Reduction Techniques"
+So we have a gap in the system if we only use traditional and observational methods to establish safety operational standards, work habits and the safety culture we all want.
+This stress issue is a very important one that needs to be dealt with in as effective a way as possible.
+A great deal of this stress control rests on and with the employee themselves.
+Management certainly has a lot to say about the stress issue with demands on employee performance.
+However, the ultimate controller is the employee.
+The issue is that the employee can not do anything about it without the skills needed to control these situations.
+You can not simply tell them to be careful and expect everything to be under control.
+In order to be effective at reducing this type of error in the workplace or for that matter at home or on the road we first need to understand how it fits into the whole "At Risk Behavioral Model".
+Then, after we understand how at risk behavior is often encouraged and supported, we can start to chip away at the issues and help with the challenge of not only having a safe and healthy workplace but also having employees who have the skills and motivation to work safely.
+The "at risk" behavioral model consists of six parts: Types of at risk behavior, sources of unexpected events, critical errors leading to injury, states of being "stress" contributing to errors, hazard awareness and finally "Critical Error Reduction Techniques"